 The third option would be traveling with the tour company which is a good idea to maximize your time.
-This option is convenient and you will have added bonus which is community connection.
+This option is convenient and you will have a bonus which is a community connection.
 This choice is also safer and more reliable for female travelers.

 Where to start and end the Desert trip?